Neurotech-HQ/sarufi-heyoo-blueprint/README.md

 ## Contribution

-If there is something you would like to contribute, from typos to code to documentation, feel free to do so, `JUST FORK IT`.
+If there is something you would like to contribute, from typos to code to documentation, feel free to do so, `JUST FORK IT`

 ## Credits